maxorelad/EladFileSystem/README.md

 # Simple File System Simulator

 This project is a **Simple File System Simulator** written in C++.
 It mimics basic file system operations such as creating, reading, and deleting files, using a simulated disk and free block management.
-The simulator demonstrates fundamental file handling, memory management, and file allocation techniques, making it a great demonstration of these concepts.

 **Note:** The system assumes that all files are strings (text files) and not binary files.